-- Physical obstructions A blocked or contaminated guard column or inlet frit can cause tailing, refer to our Column care guides to perform a suitable washing procedure and replace the guard cartridge - pH related issues Tailing can be caused by secondary interactions of the stationary phase.
-Reducing silanol activity can be done by pH adjustment or buffering of the mobile phase - Basic analytes If the issue is related to basic analytes, ensure that you are using an end capped phase - Connections Increases in peak tailing can also be caused by damage caused to fittings or connections, ensure these have been tightened or replaced - Physical damage It is possible that the column could be damaged, if you have attempted all above mentioned troubleshooting without success, please contact us
+- Physical obstructions A blocked or contaminated guard column or inlet frit can cause tailing, refer to our column care guides to perform a suitable washing procedure and replace the guard cartridge - pH related issues Tailing can be caused by secondary interactions of the stationary phase.
+Reducing silanol activity can be done by pH adjustment or buffering of the mobile phase - Connections Increases in peak tailing can also be caused by damage caused to fittings or connections, ensure these have been tightened or replaced - Physical damage It is possible that the column could be damaged, if you have attempted all above mentioned troubleshooting without success.
+Please contact us